wilgaboury/sbdb/README.md

 If you are looking for a explination of how SubsidiaDB works, try reading the included article: [Turning the Filesystem into a Database](./explain.md).

+Documentation, examples, and more thorough testing are a WIP.

 ## Example

 ```rust